" /> Jewish Labor Committee: January 2006 Archives

 Jewish Labor Committee

-New York, NY 10010
+New York, NY 10001

 Readings on Traditional Jewish texts on Labor and Worker Rights

-Banner of London Jewish Bakers Union, c.1926, from "Treasures of the Jewish Museum, London"
+Banner of London Jewish Bakers Union, c.1926

 anon., "Labor," ENCYCLOPEDIA JUDAICA Vol. 10, Keter Publishing House (Jerusalem, Israel 1972)